Alexandria City Public Schools Guide: Back to School in 2022

 Alexandria Public School District includes:

 - Two K-8 schools

 There are more than 15,000 students in this district.
 Programs are available for special needs students of all types.
 There are 27 AP programs, talented and gifted student services, English Learners programs, and other specific programs available for students with unique needs.
 Administrators in the district value the importance of personalized education, so classroom size caps vary from each grade level.
 Kindergarten, for example, has a classroom size cap of 22 students.
 This allows students to receive the attention they need as they begin their educational careers.

-Fairfax County Public Schools supports more than 187,000 students in the city of Fairfax.
+Fairfax County Public Schools supports more than 187,000 students within Fairfax County.
 It has over 198 schools and centers in total.
 The school district has over 27 million square feet of school buildings and office space and 1,600 buses to meet the needs of students.
 This district offers a range of programs for all students, including an IB program.